itsmichaelbtw/express-fs-routes/README.md

 Whether you are using CommonJS, ES6, or TypeScript, all are supported and will be registered as expected.
 It is important when you define the route, that it is exported as default.
 This is the expected behaviour designed by Express.
 See more information about Express routers [here](https://expressjs.com/en/guide/routing.html#express-router).

 An extra feature that is built into this package is the option to export a custom named object that will be used to control the registration behaviour of the route.
-See the [Router Options](#router-options) section for more information.
+See the [Route Options](#route-options) section for more information.

 It is important to remember that the folder/file structure that you defined will be the base url of the route that is defined within the file at hand.
 You may be confused to why each file has a path of `/` and that is because the file"s relative path is used as the url.
 You are still free to define additional url paths within the route file.
 These are referred to as **extended url paths** and are explained in more detail [here](#extended-url-paths).